Saritha-242020/MySQL-/README.md

 # MySQL Assignment
-This assignment shows a table created with DDL Commands.
+This assignment shows a table created with DDL Commands, DDL Constraints, DML Commands.